My job title is Senior analyst but it means all and nothing at the same time.

 If you are interested in following my work or staying up-to-date with my latest projects and contributions, I invite you to check out my profiles on Packagist, Drupol’s Github, Loophp’s Github and code.europa.eu.
 These platforms showcase my commitment to developing high-quality, versatile software solutions and my ongoing involvement in the open-source community, where collaboration and knowledge-sharing are highly valued.

-My love for Science, Technology, Engineering, and Mathematics (STEM) is rooted in a deep fascination for Mathematics, especially numbers and how nature utilizes them.
+My love for STEM is rooted in a deep fascination for Mathematics, especially numbers and how nature utilizes them.
 Data visualization is another passion of mine, with my favorite works coming from Jason Davies and Mike Bostock.
 I also hold great admiration for the late Nick Berry’s blog.

 I envision my ideal workplace as one that fosters open-source projects and is filled with passionate, open-minded, non-paranoid and friendly teammates.

-Besides my work and the geek stuff, I’m currently fulfilling a childhood dream, I’m learning music and piano!
+Besides my work and the geek stuff, I am currently fulfilling a childhood dream, I am learning music and piano !
 I love photography and I learned by myself most of the secrets of a reflex camera, just for fun.
 I do swim a lot and I also really like riding my mountain bike.
-Biking is also one of the reason why I’m an heavy user and contributor of OpenStreetMap since more than a decade.
+Biking is also one of the reason why I am an heavy user and contributor of OpenStreetMap since more than a decade.
+When I am not at work, I can often be found wandering around at home in joggers and an old T-shirt.

-Lastly, I must mention my beloved cats, Nakano and remember the late Izumi.
+Lastly, I must mention my cat Apollo and remember the late Izumi and Nakano.
 With Izumi even having a mention in Drupal core, thanks to a patch I submitted some time ago.